 Contrary to expectations of some colleagues and students, Monroe Hall does not "validate" students’ requests for make-up quizzes, missed homework or classes, labs, and the like.
 It is the responsibility of each instructor to set the criteria of participation for the course and then to honor exceptions and accommodations as circumstances and the instructor’s judgment suggest.
 Only in the event of unusually serious circumstances that transcend the course involved, such as hospitalizations or other emergencies, when students cannot consult with each instructor, do the Association Deans write to instructors with the requests that students be permitted to make up missed work.

 Some instructors have found the following a workable solution: "Students are expected to clear any absences with the instructor ahead of time.
 Otherwise, and in the event of illness, emergency, and the like, a written statement, accompanied by the Honor Pledge attesting to its veracity, is required before the possibility of make-up work will be considered."

 Off Grounds Field Trips

 An academic field trip is an official University activity that is part of an academic course, is educational in nature, occurs in a location other than the class location, and is managed by the academic department.
 See the Liability Risk Management site for policies.

 Can an advisor or anyone else involved in the advising of students be held liable for "faulty advice"?
 General Counsel provided the following information:

-Generally, a faculty advisor who is sued for any reason would be entitled to representation, and would be insured in the event of a finding of liability, for acts undertaken in the scope of his or her employment.
-"Faulty advice" is probably not going to be a very compelling legal theory for a finding of liability, but of course anyone can file a suit, even if it is frivolous or silly.
+Generally, a faculty or other advisor who is sued for their work would be offered representation and would be insured for potential liability, for acts undertaken in the scope of their employment.
+"Faulty advice" likely is not going to be a compelling legal theory for a finding of liability, but of course anyone can file a lawsuit, even if it is frivolous or silly.